PrimaMateria/blog/primamateria-blog/content/hive/index.md

 [removed](https://github.com/mikeroyal/NixOS-Guide/commit/14a6d9530bb958bae7eaf531191bcc99f03e44f0)
 from the NixOS Guide.") }}

+The author mentions migration to `std`, `flake-parts` or `flake-utils-plus`.
+While investigating `std`, the `hive` came into my attention - a mysterious project with a explicit prohibition on providing README, and even so getting traction.
+I was intrigued.

+But before committing fully, I looked for alternatives.

+{{ resize_image_w(path="hive/flake-parts.png", width=1008) }}

+That's not me asking on the Discord, but someone else with the same idea.

+Poked around to see if it's good.
+Docs seemed incomplete.
+Couldn't fully understand it, so I wanted a more straightforward framework to guide me.
+Decided to try Hive.

+Found Lord-Valeen's repo and messed around.
+Realized I was missing basics, so I studied Haumea, Paisano, std, and Hive more carefully.

+Built some codebase, set up testing on WSL, and started building tries.
+Finally broke through, first with the build system, then the home manager.
+Smooth sailing from there.
+Still discovering new things but in a productive state, able to take it slow.

 Discovery of hive:

-Hive a mysterious project with a explicit prohibition on providing README, and even so getting traction.
-I was intrigued.
+Hive

 # describe nix module